 We encourage students to register for and attend the earliest Orientation session possible!
 It will ease their minds knowing everything is in order and that they are fully prepared to begin their careers at UCF.
 The earlier students respond to our invitation, the more-likely it is that students will receive their requested date.

 There are several dates listed on the Dates and Costs page that indicate programs for specific populations.
 Please refer to Special Programs page for more information.

-All Orientation registrations require a one-time payment that covers the cost of the session, any printed materials (including a student planner), and meals (depending on the length of the session).
+All Orientation registrations require a one-time payment that covers the cost of the session, any printed materials, and meals (depending on the length of the session).
 All fees associated with Orientation are non-refundable.
 Current fees can be viewed on our Dates and Costs page.

-On-campus housing is only available for students during Freshman Summer and Fall sessions who wish to stay in one of the residence halls for an additional fee.
-Overnight accommodations are not available during the August session or the Spring sessions.
+On-campus housing is only available for students during Freshman Summer and Fall sessions (May–July) who wish to stay in one of the residence halls for an additional fee.
+Overnight accommodations are not available during the August session or the Spring sessions (November–January).
 Due to space limitations, we are unable to provide overnight accommodations to guests of students.

 All fees must either be paid online by credit card or by mail with check or money order prior to finalizing your orientation registration and securing your seat in a specific session.
 Your seat is not held in the session you select until you have paid your orientation fees.
 Seats are available on a first-come, first-served basis according to when payment is received.
 Please make all checks payable to UCF First Year Experience and be sure to list the student’s UCFID.
 Registration requests will only be processed once payment is received.

-All incoming distance education students completing a recognized Online Program (UCF Online) are required to complete a Virtual Orientation (using UCF's online course tool, "WebCourses@UCF") prior to being advised and registering for classes.
+All incoming distance education students completing a recognized online degree program are required to complete a Virtual Orientation (through WebCourses) prior to being advised and registering for classes.

 All new transfer students are also required to complete a Virtual Orientation prior to attending on-campus Orientation.